thelukemccarthy/talks-and-workshops/blockchain-devloper-intro/README.md

     pragma experimental ABIEncoderV2;
     ^-------------------------------^
 ```

+# CAN I WRITE TO BlogPostData[] public blogPosts; GIVEN IT IS DECLARED PUBLIC

 ## Deploying a Smart Contract to dev env
 We now have a very simple smart contract, let's deploy it to our local ganache ethereum blockchain so we can start using